tuanpmt/esp32-mqtt/README.md

 - [x] Can connect, subscribe, support queue for subscribe, support lwt msg
 - [x] Direct send keepalive packet
-- [ ] Can publish
+- [x] Can publish
-- [ ] Can receive and process publish qos 0
+- [x] Can receive and process publish qos 0
-- [ ] Can receive and process publish qos 1 and 2
+- [x] Can receive and process publish qos 1 and 2
+- [ ] Implement all events

 ## License